chenxingqiang/jax-sklearn/doc/modules/feature_extraction.rst

 In particular we name:

 * ``preprocessor``: a callable that takes an entire document as input (as a single string), and returns a possibly transformed version of the document, still as an entire string.
 This can be used to remove HTML tags, lowercase the entire document, etc.

 * ``tokenizer``: a callable that takes the output from the preprocessor and splits it into tokens, then returns a list of these.

 * ``analyzer``: a callable that replaces the preprocessor and tokenizer.
   The default analyzers all call the preprocessor and tokenizer, but custom analyzers will skip this.
 N-gram extraction and stop word filtering take place at the analyzer level, so a custom analyzer may have to reproduce these steps.

-(Lucene users might recognize these names, but be aware that scikit-learn concepts may not map one-to-one onto Lucene concepts.)
+(Lucene users might recognize these names, but be aware that jax-ml concepts may not map one-to-one onto Lucene concepts.)

 To make the preprocessor, tokenizer and analyzers aware of the model